-Do you write new year resolutions ?
-Any success ?
-After you tried this and that doing same things over and over again every year expecting different results?
-(That’s Insanity!).
-You’re maybe highly motivated at first then a few months later your fire dwindles.
+Do you write new year resolutions?
+Any success?
+After you tried this and that doing the same things over and over again every year — expecting a different result?
+(That’s the definition of Insanity!).
+Maybe you are a highly motivated person.
+Then a few months later your fire dwindles.
 You gave up.
-First of all , ask the “why” you are doing this resolutions.
-Finding higher purpose?
-To me its about enjoying the beauty of life, finding its meaning , God’s creation, color, quality, direction, fulfilling my destiny.
+First of all, ask the “why” you are doing these resolutions.
+Finding a higher purpose?
+To me

-- Target goals can be realized when you’ve a structure, discipline and accountability – a friend, a coach or a mentor.
-Maybe do resolutions as family tradition where you share comfortably and ask a loved one for accountability.
+- Target goals can be realized when you’ve got a structure, discipline, and accountability –a friend, a coach or a mentor.
+Maybe do resolutions as a family tradition where you share comfortably and ask a loved one for accountability.

 - Think quality of life.
 Your relationships determine the quality of your life.
-Friendships has no survival value rather its one of those things that give value to survival.
+Friendships have no survival value rather its one of those things that give value to survival.

 - Find out what really matters in your life.
 Don’t wait to be in your death bed to figure out what really matters to you.
 Priority.
 First Things First.
 Matt 6:33.